wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/approaches_to_ctrl_sys_design.rst

 This is useful if CAD models are not perfectly accurate, or parts of the model are not easily predicted (ex: friction in a gearbox).

-`FRC's system identification tool (sysid)<link me>` supports some common FRC mechanisms, including drivetrains.
+:doc:`FRC's system identification tool </docs/software/pathplanning/system-identification/introduction>` supports some common FRC mechanisms, including drivetrains.
 It can be configured to load custom code onto a robot, exercise the mechanism and record data, and derive relevant constants to build a more accurate model of the system behavior.

 Combining Feedback and FeedForward
 ``````````````````````````````````